3 Reasons Some Employers Are Struggling With Their Return to Office Strategy

 1. Managing Employee Expectations

-Many organizations are having a tough time setting expectations for the 5-day in-office return, especially after employees have come to appreciate two years of remote working opportunities.
+Many organizations are having a tough time setting expectations for the 5-day in-office return, especially after employees have come to appreciate remote working opportunities.
 And, after so many false RTO starts over the last two years, many employees have lost faith that their employers can institute a smooth, transparent return to the office.

-According to a recent study, 13 percent of remote workers in January 2022 strongly disagree with the following statement: “I trust my employer to make the right decisions and when to return to the office.”
+According to a recent study, 13 percent of remote workers strongly disagree with the following statement: “I trust my employer to make the right decisions and when to return to the office.”
 This is up five percentage points from mid-December 2021, showing an increasing credibility gap between employees and employers on RTO procedures.

 However, only 33 percent of employers communicate transparently, according to Gartner.
 Further, close to 70 percent of employees said that they’d take a new job based on the employer’s transparency practices.